SprocketBot/sprocket-infra/docs-output/POSTMORTEM.md

 **Lessons Learned**:
 - Design for production first, add development overrides later
-- IP-based routing is a hack, use proper DNS when possible
+- IP-based routing is a workaround that may need revisiting for more elegant solutions
 - Document different access patterns clearly
 - Test each access method independently
 - Traefik routing rules can get complex fast

+**Dev vs Prod Commentary**: The conversations show this was described as a "workaround" - acceptable for development but production should use proper DNS-based routing

 ---